-Chrissy Teigen And Daughter Luna Cool Off At The Pool In New Adorable Snapshot
+Chrissy Teigen And Daughter Luna Cool Off At The Pool In Adorable New Snapshot

 “Look at little miss thing living her best life haha.
 You’re such a good mom,” one last fan wrote.

-Teigen’s pregnancy announcement for baby number three was an epic one.
-As The Inquisitr previously reported, Legend’s new music video for the song “Wild” came out earlier this week.
+Teigen’s pregnancy announcement for her third child was an epic one.
+As The Inquisitr previously reported, John Legend’s new music video for the song, “Wild,” came out earlier this week.
 At the conclusion of the whimsical, romantic video, Legend stood behind her and they both cradled her belly.

 She later confirmed that she was pregnant on social media.
-This was not a planned pregnancy and it caught her a little off guard.
+This was not a planned pregnancy, and it caught her a little off guard.